Tsz Kam and Nat Power are a two-person collective, pair of birds, and dynamic duo currently living, working, and dying in Austin, TX.

 Tsz Kam (Big Chicken) was born in colonial Hong Kong and moved to Texas at age 13.
 Kam’s family history of being political refugees of communist China runs parallel to their own escape from Hong Kong culture.
 As a first generation immigrant, Kam explores the outsider and insider perspectives through the lens of a gender non-binary person, both when observing American culture and looking back at their Sino roots.
 Kam investigates their own gender and cultural identities through Western consumerist imageries and motifs of Hong Kong folk practices.
 By using escapism and nostalgia as an expression, Kam reestablishes a sense of belonging through their works.

-Nat Bradford (Baby Bird) was born and raised in Texan suburbia.
+Nat Power (Baby Bird) was born and raised in Texan suburbia.
 She relocated to complete her BFA at UT Austin in 2016 and has since continued to work in Austin as a painter and printmaker, as well as recently beginning study as a tattoo apprentice.
-Bradford serves as the art director of local DIY wrestling promotion Party World Rasslin’, and takes influence from the narrative and formation of character presented in pro wrestling.
+Power serves as the art director of local DIY wrestling promotion Party World Rasslin’, and takes influence from the narrative and formation of character presented in pro wrestling.
 Her work observes the manifestation of feminine rage and its suppression, depicting characters that stall on the boundary between acceptability and anger.